whataboutpets/minimal-mistakes/_posts/cats/2019-02-05-how-to-get-rid-of-cat-allergies.md

 And you know what?

-That just allows an allergic patient to have a constant exposure to that allergen.
+That just allows an allergic patient to have a constant exposure.

 Now, wouldn't it be great if you could somehow remove allergens from the air?

-That's where an air purifier fits in.
+That's where an **air purifier** fits in.

 These mechanical filters draw in dirty air…